Bow Down

 Bow Down is the debut studio album by American West Coast hip hop supergroup Westside Connection.
 It was released on October 22, 1996, through Priority Records.
-Recording sessions took place at Ice Cube's house studio, Westsiiiiide Studios, in California, except for the song "Gangstas Make the World Go Round", which was recorded at Treehouse Studios in South Africa.
-Production was handled by Bud'da, Quincy Jones III, Binky Mack, and Ice Cube, who also served as executive producer.
-It features guest appearances from Allfrumtha I and The Comrads.
+The recording sessions took place at Ice Cube's house studio, Westsiiiiide Studios, in California, except for the song "Gangstas Make the World Go Round", which was recorded at Treehouse Studios in South Africa.
+The production was handled by Bud'da, Quincy Jones III, Binky Mack, and Ice Cube, who also served as executive producer.
+It features guest appearances from Allfrumtha I and the Comrads.

 The album peaked at number two on the Billboard 200 and topped the Top R&B/Hip-Hop Albums, shipping 145,000 units.
 It went on to sell 1.7 million copies in the United States receiving Platinum certification status by the Recording Industry Association of America on January 10, 1997.
 It was also certified Gold by Canadian Recording Industry Association for selling 50,000 units in Canada.

-Its singles, a title track and "Gangstas Make the World Go Round", made it to the Billboard Hot 100, landing at number 21 and 40, respectively.
+Its singles, the title track and "Gangstas Make the World Go Round", made it to the Billboard Hot 100, landing at number 21 and 40, respectively.
 The songs "King of the Hill", "Cross 'Em out and Put a 'K" and "Hoo Bangin' (WSCG Style)" are diss tracks towards hip hop group Cypress Hill, Q-Tip and rapper Common.

-"Bow Down" was used in 2002 film The Hot Chick, in 2015 film Get Hard, and in 2013 video game Grand Theft Auto V.
+Critical reception

+The Indianapolis Star called the album "one of the strongest gauntlet-throw-downs on disc, but it may well be a last gasp from the gangsta style that is suffering from Tupac Shakur's murder."